What Is Texture?

 Summer Sparkles is a compact gypsophila, also known as Baby’s breath.
 They can grow around 40cm in height with a 100cm spread, forming branched, rounded clumps with thin long stems.
 They are full sun plants and bloom around early summer to late summer.

 With the habit of creating profuse blooms and clusters of densely white/pink flowers, they will add more texture to your bland, dull balcony.
-They go really well with almost every other plant, so grow them alone or use them to accentuate are selectable.
+They go really well with almost every other plant, so growing them alone or using them in an arrangement is perfectly beautiful.

 The Asparagus Fern, which can grow up to 100cm in height, is a wonderful botanical that is easy to grow.
 They’re not actually ferns, but members of the lily family.
 The reason why people call them ferns is because of the way their foliage grows, arching delightfully to look like the leaves of a fern.